Ushna693/AI-ML-Internship-Tasks/README.md

 This repository contains all tasks completed during my Machine Learning and Artificial Intelligence Internship.

----
+## Task 1: Iris Dataset Analysis

+### Objective:
+The goal of this task is to explore and visualize the Iris dataset to understand feature relationships and distributions.

+### Dataset Used:
+Iris dataset (loaded using seaborn)

+### Steps Performed:

+Loaded dataset using pandas

+Checked shape, columns, and summary statistics

+Created scatter plots to see relationships

+Used histograms to see data distribution

+Used boxplots to detect outliers

+### Key Findings:

+Petal length and petal width show strong relationship

+Data is well distributed with few outliers

+Species are clearly separable using petal features

 ## Task 2: Stock Price Prediction

-### Objective
+### Objective:
-To predict the next day's closing stock price using historical stock data.
+The goal of this task is to predict the next day's closing stock price using historical data.

-### Dataset Used
+### Dataset Used:
-Historical stock data retrieved using the yfinance Python library.
+Apple stock data retrieved using yfinance

+### Features Used:
+Open, High, Low, Volume

-### Steps Performed
+### Target Variable:
-- Data collection
-- Data preprocessing
-- Feature selection
-- Data visualization
-- Model training
-- Model evaluation
+Next day Close price

-### Model Used
+### Model Used:
-- Linear Regression
+Linear Regression

-### Evaluation Metric
+### Evaluation Metric:
-- Mean Absolute Error (MAE): 3.05
+Mean Absolute Error (MAE)

+### Results:
+The model achieved an MAE of approximately 3.05, meaning the predictions were on average 3 dollars away from the actual closing price.

-### Key Insights
+### Final Insight:
-- The model performs reasonably well for short-term prediction.
+The model performs reasonably well for short-term prediction, but stock markets are highly volatile, so more advanced models may improve accuracy.
-- Stock prices show strong correlation between Open, High, Low, and Close values.
--
-## Tools & Technologies
-- Python
-- Pandas
-- NumPy
-- Matplotlib
-- Scikit-learn
-- Jupyter Notebook

-## 📂 Repository Structure